Cranberry Pecan Bars are perfect for gift giving or dessert trays for the holidays.

 - Bake in a preheated 350 oven for 10 minutes.

 - While the crust is baking, put eggs, sugar, and vanilla into the same food processor bowl (no need to rinse).
-Process until combined
+Process until combined3 eggs, ¾ cup sugar, 1 teaspoon vanilla

 - Add cranberries.
-Pulse until cranberries are chopped, but still have some large pieces.
+Pulse until cranberries are chopped, but still have some large pieces.1 ½ cups cranberries

 - When crust comes out of oven, pour filling mixture over hot crust.